 He employed this knowledge to induce differentiation of the murine and human pluripotent embryonic stem cells into functional and engraftable vascular and hematopoietic derivatives.
 He developed screening approaches to exploit endothelial cells as a vascular niche platform to identify as yet unrecognized novel angiocrine factors that instruct organ morphogenesis as well as orchestrating stem cell self-renewal and differentiation.

 Currently, two major model systems are employed.
 The first is revolved upon beta cells, the sole provider of insulin for the body.
 The goal is to regenerate beta cells in adults as a way to treat Type I diabetes, a disease marked by a lack of beta cells due to autoimmune attacks.
-In development is a novel approach to regenerate beta cells by converting cells of various internal organs, such as pancreatic exocrine cells, liver cells, and intestine cells, into beta cells by cellular reprogramming.
-The promise of this approach was recently demonstrated in animal models.
+In development is a novel approach to regenerating insulin-secreting cells by reprogramming cells of the human gastrointestinal mucosa.
+To protect the new insulin-producing cells from autoimmunity, genomic engineering of vascular cells that control immune cell trafficking to endocrine islets is being pursued as a therapeutic strategy.

 Development and maintenance of the haematopoietic system relies on a scant number of self-renewing haematopoietic stem cells (HSCs) residing in the adult bone marrow and representing the top of a complex cellular hierarchy.
 Transplantation of HSCs, harvested from either bone marrow, mobilized peripheral blood or umbilical cord blood (UCB), has become the standard of care for numerous hereditary and malignant blood diseases.
 However, the limited availability of optimally human leukocyte antigen (HLA)- matched donor HSCs remains a challenge, especially for individuals of non-Caucasian background or mixed ethnicity.
 While the immunologic naïveté of UCB enables transplantation despite antigen mismatch, the relatively low HSC dose slows engraftment and raises the threat of graft failure.